jdomenechb/renew-doctrine-connection/README.md

-# Doctrine Renew Connection
+# Renew Doctrine Connection

 This library eases the process of renewing an existing Doctrine connection in your application that has been closed due to a timeout from the server.
 This might happen when the connection expires or the server has become unavailable.

-When the connection is lost, the application usually throws an error like:
+When the connection is lost, the application usually throws an error like (in MySQL):

 ```
 SQLSTATE[HY000]: General error: 2006 MySQL server has gone away